tehong/Network-Performance-App/README.md

 - To change the version of the app, currently there are two places needed to be changed:

-  1. In the MiKPIApp.js => change the "MiKPIVersion" variable to the new version string.
+  1. In the BeeperApp.js => change the "BeeperVersion" variable to the new version string.

   2. In the Xcode Info.plist => change the "Bundle version string, short" to the same version string.